 TRIBE.MCR has a number of offerings: Personal Training, Group Exercise, ‘Introduction to Exercise’, Corporate Wellness, Events, Community Projects.
 You can visit their website here.

-In keeping with The Business Health Group's holistic approach to employee wellbeing they have put together their top tips for surviving these unprecedented times by keeping our Mental, Physical and Nutritional Health in check.
+In keeping with The Business Health Group's holistic approach to employee wellbeing, they have put together their top tips for surviving these unprecedented times by keeping our Mental, Physical and Nutritional Health in check.
 By sticking to these simple rules you will be able to build positive lifestyle habits and lay down strong foundations for a healthier, more productive and happier you.
-Not to mention regular updates to live morning energiser workouts and stretch and relax classes.
+Not to mention regular updates, live morning energiser workouts and stretch and relax classes.
 For more information visit their website here.

 A diverse timetable of exercise from husband and wife team Nat & Wil Hesketh.
 These sessions are aimed at getting the whole family moving - ranging from classes that can be done in a chair for those less mobile, to dance fitness, Pilates, Yoga and family fun sessions.
 To find out more and request a weekly timetable please email [email protected] or request to join OMFG online classes on facebook using this link.